NathanYee/ExercisesInC/reflections/reflection1.md

       return 0;
     }

 The above code does not work because you can just say that an array is equal to another array.
-There are two potential solutions here.
-One, you could make a assign a pointer to point to bar.
-Or, you could write a for loop to iterate through values of foo and assign them to the corresponding indexes of bar.
+To copy foo into bar, you could write a for loop to iterate through values of foo and assign them to the corresponding indexes of bar.